What happens to my AI when the consultant leaves

 What can break

-Why the install is built this way on purpose
+Why the implementation is built this way on purpose

-Most AI-for-advisor products are subscription portals — the firm pays monthly for access to a vendor's cloud, and if the firm stops paying or the vendor pivots, the value evaporates.
-The QM install is the inverse on purpose: nothing about it depends on QM being around.
+Most AI-for-advisor products are subscription portals, the firm pays monthly for access to a vendor's cloud, and if the firm stops paying or the vendor pivots, the value evaporates.
+The QM implementation is the inverse on purpose: nothing about it depends on QM being around.
 The firm pays Anthropic directly for the model, owns the storage, and runs the brain on its own credentials.
-That structure is partly a compliance stance (SEC books-and-records favors data the firm can produce on demand) and partly a trust stance — a consultant who can walk away and have the work survive is a different kind of consultant than one who can't.
+That structure is partly a compliance stance (SEC books-and-records favors data the firm can produce on demand) and partly a trust stance, a consultant who can walk away and have the work survive is a different kind of consultant than one who can't.

-What an installed firm should actually do month one without the consultant
+What an implemented firm should actually do month one without the consultant

 Run the brain on a full week of normal work without calling QM.
 Find three things that are wrong or unclear.
 Open the runbook, follow the troubleshooting page, and fix them.
 That exercise is the test that the handoff worked.
-Every QM-installed firm is asked to run it within 30 days of the on-site, while the install is fresh and Lights-On is still active — so any gaps surface while support is still standing by, not six months later when the firm is alone.
+Every QM-implemented firm is asked to run it within 30 days of the on-site, while the implementation is fresh and Lights-On is still active, so any gaps surface while support is still standing by, not six months later when the firm is alone.

 Sources

-An install you can't leave with isn't an install — it's a subscription.
-Free AI visibility audit →
+An implementation you can't leave with isn't an implementation, it's a subscription.
+AI visibility audit →